 - Shift your attention to your breath.
 Focus on the inhales and exhales, and anytime the mind wanders, bring your attention back to the breath.

 - Reflect on a specific, recent experience of anxiety.
-Recall the incident in vivid detail and bring that anxiety into the present moment.
+Now recall the incident in vivid detail and bring that anxiety into the present moment.
 As you relive the experience, be mindful of how the tension feels in your physical body.
 Embrace the sensations and acknowledge whatever physical feelings you’re experiencing in your body and let them be.
 Now feel into any emotions that arose when the anxiety came and let them be.

 - Sit with and continue to acknowledge your physical sensations and emotions.
 You might notice memories, thoughts, and feelings surface and see more clearly into factors that have driven you into anxiety.